 While most normal human cells have silenced expression of telomerase, it remains important for the maintenance of stem cells, particularly in the haematopoietic system.
 Individuals who inherit mutations in the genes encoding hTERT or hTR, or other telomere-binding proteins, suffer from a spectrum of diseases known as Telomere Biology Disorders, with symptoms including bone marrow failure, lung fibrosis, liver cirrhosis, and predisposition to malignancies.
 Increased understanding of telomerase enzymology is leading to insight into disease mechanisms in families with Telomere Biology Disorders.

-Head of the Cell Biology Unit and CMRI Postdoctoral Student Coordinator
+Head of the Cell Biology Unit and CMRI Postgraduate Student Coordinator

 Senior Research Scientist, Dr Scott Cohen, has been studying the human telomerase enzyme since joining CMRI in 2003.
 His research interests encompass the enzymology and structure of human telomerase as a means to develop specific and potent small-molecule inhibitors of telomerase as potential cancer therapies.